DanielMaly/eduxator/README.rst

 Interactive command line interface for `Edux <https://edux.fit.cvut.cz/>`_ classification.
 This is only useful for teachers from `Faculty of Information Technology at Czech Technical University in Prague <http://fit.cvut.cz/en>`_.

-Currently, eduxator is in pre-alpha state and **does not work yet**.
+The application is currently being developed as part of my semestral project for MI-PYT in 2016/2017.
+As of now, eduxator is in pre-alpha state and **does not work yet**.

 The idea
 --------

-*Here I try to explain what eduxator will do.
-I'll use present tense so it will be easier in the future to keep the text here.*

-Eduxator is a command line tool with interactive console.
+Eduxator is primarily a command line tool with an interactive console.
 It's purpose is to give points to students and save those points to Edux.
 In order to tell eduxator what kind of points are you about to give, you should provide some kind of information, such as:

 - course name (e.g. BI-3DT, BI-SAP...)
 - what kind of students are we dealing with (e.g. fulltime, parttime)